spacetelescope/tike_content/content/software-installed.md

 ## Missing your favorite software?

 If a package you need is missing from the configuration, we encourage you to [open a GitHub issue](https://github.com/spacetelescope/jupyterhub-deploy/issues/new) or contact the [MAST help desk](mailto:archive@stsci.edu) to suggest the package for inclusion.
-Please include a brief justification explaining the purpose of the software.
+Please include a brief justification explaining the audience and purpose of the software.